nayan-1210/Network-Growth-Models/README.md

 # Network Growth Model

-This project provides a **real-time simulation and visualization of growing networks** using a customizable attachment kernel and target degree distribution.
+This project provides a **real-time simulation and visualization of growing networks** using a customizable attachment kernel and a known **target degree distribution**.
 The GUI is built with Tkinter and uses Matplotlib for interactive network and statistics plots.

 ## Features